La-Sian/100-Days-Of-Code-/README.md

 Today I tried cloning a version of a webpage from memory which did not get me very far.
 I then worked on a task to mimic an actual webapage such as Teslas and see if I could make my own edits and changes and to just play around with to see what and wouldn't work.

+Day 19
+Hackathon friday.
+Created a landing page based on a parrot training program.
+Looked at websites to get an idea of the feel and look.
+Also researched different portfolios that would help create the webpage in terms of what users would want to achieve from this.
+This task was done using HTML and JavaScript.

+Day 20
+worked on another task that is creating and designing a website about myself.
+Worked on planning in terms of what it was going to look like, the content being displayed such as homepage, projects, contact.

+Day 21
+I continued to work on week recap task were I started putting the plan to action starting on the HTML and CSS where I have completed the nav bar.